coapp/coapp.org/_posts/2011-06-02-A-New-fulltime-member-for-CoApp.markdown

 Apparently, Tim likes to talk about himself in the third person.

-Tim is going to start by tackling the orchestration and test writing for the CoApp engine—the component that gets the most end-user exposure.
+Tim is going to start by tackling the orchestration and test writing for the CoApp engine & the component that gets the most end-user exposure.

-As he gets up to speed, he’ll likely start blogging and filling in the documentation where he can as well.
+As he gets up to speed, he'll likely start blogging and filling in the documentation where he can as well.

 The Garrett welcomes Tim!